alexandros-georgantas/platform-go-challenge/README.md

 - To support efficiently a large amount of data, pagination should be used for all the relevant entities.
 The pattern should rely on query parameters of `page` and `limit`

 - Caching layer should be introduced between server and database improve read operations and lift some height from the DB.
 The most potentially demanding query is to get user's favorites.
-Favorites could be stored in cache (Redis or memcache) using a key like `user:<userId>:favorites`.
+Favorites could be stored in cache (Redis) using a key like `user:<userId>:favorites`.
+  Additionally if we want to enhance this to support pagination then the cache key could become `user:<userId>:favorites:page:<pageNumber>:limit:<limitSize>`.
+However this is a bit problematic as if it is important to allow users to change frequently the page size the above key becomes useless.
+In this case we need to use `ZRANGE` (is we are storing sorted sets) or `LRANGE` (if we are storing lists) and the overall complexity of using the cache increases.
   Invalidation of cache should happen when a user adds/removes favorites

 * Seeding script should populate records in database